 a.
-Through self-evaluation, peer evaluations, and peer rankings, TAC Officers will analyze, interpret, and assess information and feedback to promote both intra- and interpersonal skills critical to leadership and character development.
+Through self-assessments, peer-evaluations, and peer-rankings, TAC Officers will analyze, interpret, and assess information to provide feedback to promote both intra- and interpersonal skills critical to leadership and character development.

-- b.
-Cadets identify and address both opportunities and issues designed to challenge, shape, and transform individual values and beliefs which promote leadership and character development. - c.
-Cadet leaders experience maturation and growth as they mentor, coach, and formally evaluate subordinates through the preparation and execution of performance counseling.
+b.
+Cadets identify and address both opportunities and issues designed to challenge, shape, and transform individual values and beliefs which promotes leadership and character development.